CarGarages.co.uk - Find Trusted Car Garages Near You

 What the Block Exemption Regulation Actually Says

-The regulation prohibits 'tied servicing' clauses that force consumers to use specific service providers.
-It ensures competition in the aftermarket by allowing any qualified technician to service vehicles under warranty.
-The key requirement is that servicing must be completed to manufacturer specifications using parts of matching quality.
-This means independent garages can use either genuine manufacturer parts or quality equivalent parts that meet the same standards.
+The framework targets 'tied servicing' clauses that push consumers towards a single service provider, and it protects competition in the aftermarket so that any suitably qualified technician can service a vehicle under warranty.
+The key requirement on your side is that servicing is completed to manufacturer specifications using parts of matching quality — so independent garages can use either genuine manufacturer parts or quality equivalents meeting the same standards.
+Warranty terms demanding branded parts for replacements the warranty does not itself cover may fall foul of the same competition rules.

 Your Consumer Rights Beyond BER